arunnair411/yc-voice-agents-hackathon/README.md

 Does it collect delivery details one field at a time — name, then address, then date — never in one breath?
 Does it only call place_order after the customer has explicitly confirmed — never before?
 Does VAD tuning reduce false interruptions from background noise?
-How does Nemotron-3-Super compare to GPT-4.1 on task completion?

 Results:
-Scenario
 Before tuning
 0%
 After tuning